Abid Kovačević

 Abid Kovačević (born 1 July 1952) is a Bosnian-Herzegovinian retired footballer.
 He was capped twice by Yugoslavia.

 Club career

-Kovačević played for Ethnikos Piraeus F.C. in the Greek Super League from 1981 to 1984.
+Kovačević played for Ethnikos Piraeus in the Super League Greece from 1981 to 1984.
 In January 1981, he played two games for Inter Milan on loan from Dinamo Zagreb during the Torneo di Capodanno, where Italian clubs were allowed to have one foreign player on a short-term loan.

 International career

 He made his debut for Yugoslavia in a January 1977 friendly match away against Colombia and has earned a total of 2 caps, scoring no goals.
 His second and final international was a friendly 9 days later against Mexico.